-Approximately 80 nations now have at least one crypto ATM, but with 3,177 machines, the U.S. UU.
-It is home to the vast majority.
-In fact, it has almost three times more crypto ATMs than the following three countries: Canada (680), Austria (26) and the United Kingdom (24 together).
+Approximately 80 nations now have at least one crypto ATM, but the United States is home to the vast majority of them.
+With 3,177 machines, it has almost three times more crypto ATMs than the following three countries: Canada (680), Austria (26) and the United Kingdom (24 together).
 In recent years, bitcoin ATMs such as the one used by Boehm have started to appear all over the world.
 As of January, there were 4,274 bitcoin ATMs installed worldwide, according to coin atm Radar, a website that tracks bitcoin ATM installations.

-These ATMs can be found in 75 countries, but more than half of them, 2,581, are installed in the U. S. Bitcoin ATMs allow people to buy bitcoin, and sometimes other cryptocurrencies, with cash or debit cards.
+These ATMs can be found in 75 countries, but more than half of them, 2,581, are installed in the U. S. UU.
+Bitcoin ATMs allow people to buy bitcoin, and sometimes other cryptocurrencies, with cash or debit cards.

 However, the term ATM is a little misleading.
 Echoing Muhney, Ben Weiss, CEO of CoinFlip, a Chicago-based Bitcoin ATM operator, told Cointelegraph that Bitcoin ATMs work primarily to make cryptocurrencies digestible and affordable for new users who may not understand the complexities of technology of cryptocurrency or blockchain.
 To demonstrate this point, CoinFlip conducted a survey on Twitter to find out how many people on Crypto Twitter have used a Bitcoin ATM.
 The CoinFlip survey revealed that 72.2% of people never used a Bitcoin ATM, while only 27.8% said they did.

 Similar to traditional ATMs, a Bitcoin ATM is a portal through which users can make a financial transaction.
 The difference here is that traditional ATMs allow users to withdraw and deposit cash, while Bitcoin ATMs allow users to buy and sell Bitcoin for cash.
 While some of the earliest versions of Bitcoin ATMs (and most of those in operation today) did not allow their users to sell Bitcoin as well, Coin Cloud ATMs allow users to buy Bitcoin for cash and sell Bitcoin for cash securely.
 Using Crypto ATMs Has Real-World Advantages, Despite Some of the Challenges of Identity Control.

-In a nutshell, you don't have to be a tech savvy to use one.
+In a nutshell, you don't have to be tech savvy to use one.
 A person who has used a traditional ATM will probably feel comfortable interacting with a crypto ATM.
 They are fast, secure and the user does not need to be an expert in Blockchain or navigate complicated trading platforms to enter the world of cryptocurrencies.
 They also eliminate the ubiquitous problem of currency conversion.

 People who travel to a foreign country, for example, would not need to go to an exchange office to convert their digital assets.
 Instead, they could use a crypto ATM to access their account.
-Muhney stated that Coinsource's end users have already invested “several hundred million in Bitcoin.”.
+Muhney stated that Coinsource's end users have already invested “several hundred million in Bitcoin”.
 BTMs “connect to the bitcoin network and allow customers to buy cryptocurrencies with cash on deposit (.

 Bitcoin ATM Fees Bitcoin ATMs charge a fee that the machine adds to the price of your purchase.
 That said, we recommend that you use our free Bitcoin Coin Cloud wallet found on the App Store or Google Play store.
 With a Bitcoin ATM, you can only deposit cash, which then results in the purchase of cryptocurrencies.
 When you detect a bitcoin ATM, you will often find that it has a QR code attached to it that asks you to download a particular crypto wallet that is compatible with the ATM.

 Other bitcoin ATM users are people who use bitcoin because it hides the transaction from scrutiny.
 Guides to buying bitcoin (BTC) often start with the advice that you first need to create a cryptocurrency exchange account and download or buy a crypto wallet to store it.
 However, not all bitcoin users fall into the desired category of wealthy buyers waiting to see what the cryptocurrency fuss is all about.
 Even though they appear more in larger cities, bitcoin ATMs are still a rarity and may be a novelty for people who stumble upon them.

-Bitcoin ATMs give these people a familiarity that can lead them to get to know you and become involved with the blockchain.
-The way a Bitcoin ATM works is that it uses a QR code that is digitally connected to your Bitcoin wallet. .
+Bitcoin ATMs give these people a familiarity that can lead them to get familiarize with blockchain technology and become involved with it.
+The way a Bitcoin ATM works is that it uses a QR code that is digitally connected to your Bitcoin wallet.